Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 In October, we prepaid $380 million of principal on our senior term loans to further deleverage the balance sheet.
 And as a reminder, we have $800 million remaining under our current share repurchase authorization from our Board of Directors.

 Let me now pivot to talk about our cost reduction and integration synergy initiatives.
 I'm pleased to share that we've successfully executed ahead of schedule on the $400 million net cost reduction commitment announced in Q1 FY 2017 and the $150 million of Blue Coat integration synergies committed to at the acquisition announcement.
-In the Consumer segment, we've also already achieved our committed fiscal year 2018 acquisition cost synergies and we're leveraging the combined marketing budgets of LifeLock and Norton to drive our Digital Safety strategy and reduce the cost of customer acquisition.
+In the Consumer segment, we've also already achieved our committed fiscal year 2018 acquisition cost synergies, and we're leveraging the combined marketing budgets of LifeLock and Norton to drive our Digital Safety strategy and reduce the cost of customer acquisition.

 As seen in our operating margins, our business is operating more efficiently than just a year ago, and we continue to drive cost efficiency and optimization actions.
 As we look to fiscal year 2019, we continue to expect our cash commitments related to restructuring and transition costs to decline materially from this year.